Brokers Offer Predictions for TechnipFMC plc’s Q2 2022 Earnings (NYSE:FTI)

+Several other research analysts have also weighed in on FTI.
+StockNews.com assumed coverage on TechnipFMC in a research report on Thursday, March 31st.
+They set a “hold” rating on the stock.
+Kepler Capital Markets upgraded TechnipFMC from a “hold” rating to a “buy” rating and set a $10.00 price target for the company in a research note on Monday, February 28th.
+Finally, Societe Generale upgraded TechnipFMC from a “hold” rating to a “buy” rating and upped their target price for the company from $7.57 to $10.00 in a research report on Tuesday, April 19th.
+One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $10.50.

-TechnipFMC (NYSE:FTI – Get Rating) last issued its quarterly earnings results on Wednesday, April 27th.
+TechnipFMC (NYSE:FTI – Get Rating) last released its quarterly earnings results on Wednesday, April 27th.
 The oil and gas company reported ($0.03) EPS for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.02).
-The firm had revenue of $1.56 billion for the quarter, compared to the consensus estimate of $1.58 billion.
-TechnipFMC had a negative net margin of 6.58% and a negative return on equity of 3.41%.
-During the same period last year, the company posted ($0.03) EPS.
+TechnipFMC had a negative return on equity of 3.41% and a negative net margin of 6.58%.
+The business had revenue of $1.56 billion for the quarter, compared to analyst estimates of $1.58 billion.
+During the same period in the prior year, the business earned ($0.03) EPS.

-A number of large investors have recently bought and sold shares of FTI.
-Allworth Financial LP purchased a new position in TechnipFMC in the first quarter worth about $28,000.
-FNY Investment Advisers LLC purchased a new position in shares of TechnipFMC during the first quarter valued at approximately $46,000.
-Zions Bancorporation N.A. purchased a new position in shares of TechnipFMC during the first quarter valued at approximately $58,000.
-Carmel Capital Partners LLC purchased a new position in shares of TechnipFMC during the fourth quarter valued at approximately $59,000.
-Finally, Capital Advisors Inc. OK purchased a new position in shares of TechnipFMC during the first quarter valued at approximately $78,000.
-88.53% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the business.
+Allworth Financial LP purchased a new stake in shares of TechnipFMC in the first quarter worth approximately $28,000.
+FNY Investment Advisers LLC purchased a new stake in shares of TechnipFMC in the first quarter worth approximately $46,000.
+Zions Bancorporation N.A. purchased a new stake in shares of TechnipFMC in the first quarter worth approximately $58,000.
+Carmel Capital Partners LLC purchased a new stake in shares of TechnipFMC in the fourth quarter worth approximately $59,000.
+Finally, Cambridge Investment Research Advisors Inc. purchased a new stake in shares of TechnipFMC in the fourth quarter worth approximately $61,000.
+Institutional investors and hedge funds own 88.53% of the company’s stock.

 About TechnipFMC (Get Rating)